dhleong/flight-controls/README.md

 I recently got into flying planes in
 [Flight Simulator X](http://store.steampowered.com/app/314160/)
-and wanted a better way to interact with some of the switches and instruments that I couldn't map onto my flight stick and throttle.
+and wanted a better way to interact with some of the switches and instruments that I couldn't map onto my flight stick or throttle.

 Also, I wanted to try out [Dagger 2](http://google.github.io/dagger/)

-## Dependencies
+## Special Thanks

 - [jSimConnect 0.8](http://lc0277.gratisim.fr/jsimconnect.html) (LGPL)